- Search The Registry

 *On this date in 1983, the legislative bill establishing Martin Luther King Day as a national holiday was signed.

-It was Conyers who, four days after King was assassinated in Memphis, submitted the first legislation to commemorate his birthday.
-Petitions carrying more than 6 million signatures said to be the largest petition drive in history were submitted to Congress in 1970.
+Conyers submitted the first legislation to commemorate his birthday four days after King was assassinated in Memphis.
+Petitions with more than 6 million signatures, the largest petition drive in history, were submitted to Congress in 1970.
 With help from New York Democratic Rep. Shirley Chisholm, Conyers resubmitted the legislation during each congressional session.
-The Southern Christian Leadership Conference, which coordinated the petition campaign, also kept continuous pressure on Congress for the holiday.
+The Southern Christian Leadership Conference, which coordinated the petition campaign, pressured Congress continuously for the holiday.
 Mass marches in 1982 for voting rights and 1983 to mark the 20th anniversary of King's speech in Washington, D. C., also were a factor.

 It took bipartisan support to overcome the opposition of Sen. Jesse Helms, R-North Carolina, who called King a Communist, and President Reagan's lukewarm feelings toward the legislation.
-In the final analysis, what may have sealed approval of the holiday was a compromise offered by Rep. Katie Hall, Indiana Democrat who marshaled support in the House for the legislation.
+In the final analysis, a compromise offered by Rep. Katie Hall, an Indiana Democrat who marshaled support in the House for the legislation, may have sealed approval of the holiday.

 Hall, responding to criticism that the holiday would be too close to the Christmas/New Year's week, moved its observance to the third Monday of the month.
 The notion of a three-day weekend, plus the fact that the third Monday (at the time) followed Super Bowl Sunday, helped push the measure through.